flexgrid2vec: Learning Efficient Visual Representations Vectors: Conclusion

 \section{Conclusion}

 We propose a novel GNN-based approach to learn visual features, called \textit{flexgrid2vec}.
 It learns feature representation through constructing grid-graphs that are flexible to the input image.
-The experimental results show the superiority of the proposed \textit{flexgrid2vec} in both binary and multi-class image classification using reduced feature vectors. \textit{flexgrid2vec} learns only image feature of the most important patches.
-In the future, we will investigate the usage of \textit{flexgrid2vec} for few-shot learning, visual segmentation, and object detection.
-We will also research the utilisation of other loss function, such as contrastive loss and data augmentation techniques.
+The experiment results show the superiority of the proposed \textit{flexgrid2vec} in both binary and multi-class image classification using reduced feature vectors. \textit{flexgrid2vec} learns image features of only the most important patches.
+In the future, we will investigate the usage of \textit{flexgrid2vec} for few-shot learning, visual segmentation and object detection.
+We will also research the utilisation of other loss functions, such as contrastive loss and data augmentation techniques.